The graduate school is organised within the Department of Electrical Engineering

 Other regulations concerning supervision are stated in Appointment regulation for doctoral programmes.

 After completion of a doctoral programme a doctoral degree is awarded.
 A licentiate degree can be an intermediate stage in a doctoral degree.
-If a licentiate degree is not a part of the individual study plan, an interim seminar shall be held to denote that licentiate level has been reached.
+If a licentiate degree is not a part of the individual study plan, a midway seminar shall be held to denote that licentiate level has been reached.

 Examination, licentiate degree